Cast & Crew

 Beth Hopkins modelled for the White Raven, Selkie, Lapwing & Eagle costumes, and the design section of Glamourie.
 Beth is a professional photographer based in Leeds.
 Above is an image of Beth as the Selkie character.

 Rachel Keenan documented the progress of our final shoot in a series of photographs, one of which is shown above.
 Visit the Behind The Scenes section of our website to see more of these images.
 Rachel is a freelance photographer based in Glasgow, and is the official photographer for Caledonian MacBrayne.
-Click here to visit her website.
+Click here to see more of her work.

 June Long did the hair and make-up for the Raven costume and the Otter & Damselfly story.
 Her skills can also be seen in our previous book Tudor Roses.
 June now devotes her time to painting and is an accomplished artist.
 Above is an image of her make up for the Raven character, modelled by Jade Adamson.